-Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock are successful.
-The successful of the livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
+Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
 Please indicate units used in reporting.

 Item 10 - Fish and Other Aquaculture Products - Report number of pounds sold and gross value of sales for each.
-Enter name and code
+Enter name and code from list.

-➤ Section 17 - POULTRY
+Section 17 - POULTRY

 The person who furnished the housing and labor should report the poultry operation on his/her report form regardless of who owns the birds.
-Report as sold poultry that were taken or moved from the place
+Report as sold poultry that were taken or moved from the place in 1987.

-► Section 18 - AMOUNT RECEIVED FROM GOVERNMENT CCC LOANS
+Section 18 - AMOUNT RECEIVED FROM GOVERNMENT CCC LOANS